 MoinMoin is an advanced, easy to use and extensible WikiEngine with a large community of users.

-This makes it easy to manipulate the content in a text editor on the server if necessary, including managing revisions if the wiki gets attacked by spammers.
+It makes it easy to manipulate the content in a text editor on the server if necessary, including managing revisions if the wiki gets attacked by spammers.

 Plone is a free and open-source content management system built on top of the Zope application server.

-it is a Python-based CMS known as an “Enterprise CMS” and is most commonly used for intranets and as part of the web presence of large organizations.
+It is a Python-based CMS known as an “Enterprise CMS” and is most commonly used for intranets and as part of the web presence of large organizations.

 Pinax is an open-source CMS built on the Django Web Framework.

-By integrating numerous reusable Django apps and providing starter projects and infrastructure tools.
+It is come with numerous reusable Django apps and providing starter projects and infrastructure tools.

 Pinax takes care of the things that many sites have in common so you can focus on what makes your site different.